Gifu Links...

 - Wikipedia

 Though not reliable enough to be an authority for academic research on its own, Wikipedia is so convenient and comprehensive that it should always be your launch pad for conducting any extensive online research campaign.
-In addition to providing highly relevant bibliographical links for further research, it provides plenty of background information and related terms for developing more effective search criteria for use in Google or Yahoo.
+In addition to providing highly relevant bibliographical links for further research, it provides plenty of background information and related terms for developing more effective search criteria for use in Google.

 And you may not realize this, but Wikipedia can also function loosely as a multilingual translator.
 Whenever I have trouble communicating something that is not found or sufficiently covered in a bilingual dictionary, I look it up on Wikipedia in English, check the languages list on the left side-bar for Japanese (日本語), and use that as the starting point for discussion.